emranalus/python-bollinger-bot/README.md

 Simple Bollinger Band Bot with %1-%2.5 Profit Margin per Day

 # Usage
-It's very simple change the api keys and target coin(sembol) then sellSembol to the version of the target coin without the last 'USDT' part so bot can exit the position
+It's very simple change the api keys and target coin(sembol).

+# Legal Disclaimer
+This is a demonstration code only use if you take the risk yourself.